SaraBenShabbat/GeneratingAttendanceReports/README.md

-Generating Attendance Reports by face recognition
-This is a self project for generating attendance reports by face recognition, using Cloud Services and AI.
+- Generating Attendance Reports by face recognition. - This is a self project for generating attendance reports by face recognition, using Cloud Services and AI.

 Introduction